An ultrasonic welding machine doesn’t require as much power and/or fuel.

 The high frequency produced by the machine is one key safety concern when using the ultrasonic method.
 This could potentially damage someone’s hearing, but this risk is simple to mitigate and much less dangerous than risks posed by other welding methods.
 An ultrasonic welding machine can be placed within a safety cage and workers are required to wear hearing protection.

-Overall, when it comes to manufacturing plastic components, it’s easy to see why ultrasonic welding is the preferrable option.
+Overall, when it comes to manufacturing plastic components, it’s easy to see why ultrasonic welding is the preferable option.